MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AutoApplyRec.md

   Opting in to auto-apply recommendations means that all of your ad groups are watched for areas with potential performance improvement.
 Keep in mind that each set of suggested ads might be intended for different ad groups.

-  When you opt in, we’ll notify you when the recommendations become available so you can review, edit, apply, or dismiss them.
+  When you opt in, weâ€™ll notify you when the recommendations become available so you can review, edit, apply, or dismiss them.
 After the review period, recommendations will be automatically applied to your account.

   1. From the navigation menu on the left, hover over **Campaigns** and select **Recommendations**.
   1. Select the **Auto-apply recommendation setting** (lightning bolt icon).
-  1. Select the checkbox next to the recommendation type you’d like to set to auto-apply for your account.
+  1. Select the checkbox next to the recommendation type youâ€™d like to set to auto-apply for your account.
   1. Select **Save**.

 - **Opt out of auto-apply recommendations**

   You can change your auto-apply settings at any time.
-Note that if you don’t opt in, we may still generate recommendations that you can manually apply.
+Note that if you donâ€™t opt in, we may still generate recommendations that you can manually apply.

   1. From the navigation menu on the left, hover over **Campaigns** and select **Recommendations**.
   1. Select the **Auto-apply recommendation setting** (lightning bolt icon).